A holy boulder in the heart of Nepal's Koshi River — where, the Kirat people say, their ancestors began their great journey across the eastern hills

 - Significance

-- Ancestral Origin Point of All Kirat People
+- Ancestral Origin Point of the Kirat People

 What Is Khuwalung?

-This massive boulder is far more than a geological feature.
-It is the spiritual birthplace and ancestral origin point of the entire Kirat people — communities spanning the hills of eastern Nepal, Sikkim, Darjeeling, and beyond.
-Every Kirat religious ritual begins and ends with the name Khuwalung.
+It is far more than a geological feature.
+For the Kirat peoples it is the spiritual birthplace and ancestral origin point of their civilisation — communities spread across the hills of eastern Nepal and into Sikkim and Darjeeling.
+Many Kirat religious rituals invoke the name Khuwalung at their beginning and their end.

-The rock is prominently described in Mundhum — the sacred oral and written scripture of the Kirat people — making it one of the most religiously significant natural landmarks in all of Nepal.
+The rock is described in the Mundhum, the sacred oral and written scripture of the Kirat people, which makes it one of the most religiously significant natural landmarks in eastern Nepal.

 Where Is Khuwalung Located?

-- 🌊 Arun River — flowing from the north
+- 🌊 Arun River — flowing down from the north

 - 🌊 Tamor River — joining from the northeast

-This Triveni point forms the junction of three districts: Sunsari, Dhankuta, and Udayapur in Koshi Province.
-It lies about 8 km north of Barahachhetra — a major Hindu pilgrimage site.
-The area is accessible via Belaka Municipality in Udayapur district, by foot trail, motorbike, or motorboat from Chatara.
+This Triveni marks the meeting point of three districts — Bhojpur, Dhankuta and Udayapur — in Koshi Province, a short distance upstream of Barahachhetra, a major Hindu pilgrimage site.
+The rock lies near Belaka Municipality in Udayapur and is reached on foot, by motorbike, or by boat from Chatara.

-Visitors describe the sight of three powerful rivers merging as breathtaking — the sound of rushing waters creating a natural atmosphere of peace and deep reverence.
+Visitors describe the sight of powerful rivers merging around the rock as breathtaking — the roar of the water creating a natural atmosphere of stillness and reverence.

 History & Scriptural Significance